mherrmann/helium/README.md

  * You cannot interact with elements in nested iFrames unless you first instruct Selenium to "switch to" the respective iFrame.
 This makes working with iFrames in Selenium extremely (and unnecessarily) tedious.
- * Similarly for popups and windows, Selenium often requires you to deal with arcane "window handles" to switch between windows.
+ * Similarly for popups and windows: Selenium often requires you to deal with arcane "window handles" to switch between windows.

 Helium wraps around Selenium to offer a more high-level API that solves all of